Picture frame: History

 The earliest frames are thought to be those that surrounded fayum mummy portraits.
 The stucco frames may have been used to hang the portraits in the owner's home until the time of death, at which point the portrait would have been placed over the mummy.
 Another theory is that the portraits were painted close to death and were carried around the city in a funeral procession before the body was taken to the embalmer.

 Although framing borders in ancient art were used to divide scenes and ornamentation by ancient Egyptian and Greek artists in pottery and wallpaintings, the first carved wooden frames as we know them today appeared on small panel paintings in twelfth and thirteenth century Europe.
 According to a historical series published in Picture Frame Magazine, these early "framed panel paintings were made from one piece.
 The area to be painted was carved out, leaving a raised framing border around the outside edge, like a tray.
 The whole piece was then gessoed and gilded.
 Painting the image on the flat panel was the last thing to be done."

-When it was realized this method of producing a frame and the image within in one slab of wood was too costly, "a more efficient method was eventually developed which used mitred moulding strips.
+When it was realized this method of producing a frame and the image within from one slab of wood was too costly, "a more efficient method was eventually developed which used mitred moulding strips.
 These strips were attached to a flat wooden panel which produced a similar result to the carved panel, but were more cost effective.
 This type of frame is known as an engaged frame.
 The early ones were made of simple wooden moulding strips attached to the outside edge of a wooden panel."

 Throughout the 14th and 15th centuries, most European frames were church-commissioned and largely unmovable as they were altarpieces and a large part of the church's architecture.
 The frames were ornamented with architectural elements mimicking the exteriors of the great cathedrals.
 However, the Italian Renaissance of the 14th and 15th centuries saw the rise of arts patrons extending beyond the church.
 Wealthy nobles such as the Medici family could now bring art and frames into their estate by commissioning allegorical, devotional and portrait paintings.
 This was the advent of the portable or moveable frame.
 Gentile da Fabriano’s Adoration of the Magi (1423) is the first altarpiece made with panel and frame in two separate pieces, making it the first independent frame as we know it today.